• Skip to primary navigation

 Instructions

-1. Place the fresh or frozen raspberries in a medium saucepan over low heat and cook until they break down into a compote.
+1. Cook the raspberries in a small saucepan over medium heat until they break down into a soft compote.

-2. Blend the mixture using an immersion blender or regular blender, then strain it through a fine mesh sieve to remove the seeds.
-Let the purée cool completely.
+2. Blend the raspberries until smooth, then strain through a fine mesh sieve to remove the seeds.
+Let the puree cool completely.

-3. In the bowl of a stand mixer fitted with the whisk attachment, add the softened butter.
-Whip on high speed for 5–10 minutes until the butter becomes pale and fluffy.
+3. In a stand mixer bowl fitted with the whisk attachment, beat the softened butter on high speed for about 5 minutes until pale and creamy.

-5. Add the cooled raspberry purée, heavy cream, and vanilla extract to the butter mixture.
-Whip until fully combined and the frosting is light and fluffy.
+5. Add the cooled raspberry puree, heavy cream and vanilla extract and beat until the frosting is smooth and fluffy.

 Equipment